• Recipes

 6. Stir in the freshly grated Parmesan cheese and mix until well combined.
 Add salt and black pepper to taste, then stir to combine.

-7. Wash and dry the romaine lettuce, then tear it into bite-sized pieces, and place them in a large salad bowl, add croutons.
+7. Wash and dry the romaine lettuce, then tear it into bite-sized pieces, place them in a large salad bowl, and add croutons.

 8. Drizzle the Caesar dressing over the salad.
 Toss to evenly coat the lettuce and croutons.
 Sprinkle shaved Parmesan cheese on top of the salad.

-Traditional Caesar Salad dressing
+Caesar salad dressing

 💭Tips for Recipe Success